-Based on existing studies\cite{gawlik2024historytaking} and following discussions with multiple physicians, we further decomposed the first three tasks in the pre-consultation process into several domain-specific subtasks (see Table~\ref{tab:task_definitions}).
-Unlike the decomposable collection tasks, CC generation ($T_4$) is a comprehensive integrative task that is not suitable for further subdivision.
-It operates directly on the Recipient’s incremental recording process, refining information through the continuous accumulation of dialogue content and the dynamic evolution of the HPI.
-Ultimately, it produces a CC consistent with the full clinical narrative.
+Based on existing clinical guidelines \cite{gawlik2024historytaking} and discussions with multiple physicians, we decomposed the first three tasks into domain-specific subtasks (Table~\ref{tab:task_definitions}).
+Unlike the decomposable collection tasks, CC generation ($T_4$) is a comprehensive integrative task that operates directly on the incremental recording process, refining information through continuous accumulation of dialogue content and dynamic evolution of the HPI.